 Please see Stall Fees Page.

-When calculating your budget, please ensure you have accounted for Stall fee as well as other fees applicable (waste levy, electrical, gas etc.)
+When calculating your budget, please ensure you have accounted for Stall fee as well as other fees applicable (waste levy, electrical, plumbing and gas)

 PAYMENT OF FEES